Mary Barnes (artist): Early life

 Mary Barnes grew up in Portsmouth, England and then later in the London countryside.
 Her father was a lab technician and her mother was a homemaker.
-When Barnes was 18, her brother Peter who was 16 at the time, was committed to a psychiatric ward and diagnosed with Schizophrenia.
+When Barnes was 18, her brother Peter, who was 16 at the time, was committed to a psychiatric ward and diagnosed with schizophrenia.
 A few years later he was sent to long-term institutional care.

 Nursing career

-Mary Barnes trained as a nurse and joined the army in World War II.
+Barnes trained as a nurse and joined the army in World War II.
 In 1945, Barnes spent a year working at hospitals in Egypt and Palestine.
 She worked in Frankfurt for two years before returning to London as a full-time nurse.

 Kingsley Hall

 Barnes had her first psychotic breakdown in 1952.
 She was admitted to St. Bernard's Hospital and diagnosed with schizophrenia.
 After a year, Barnes was discharged and returned to working as a nursing tutor.

 In 1963, after reading R. D. Laing's book The Divided Self, she contacted him and began therapy.
 She was admitted to Kingsley Hall as the first patient.
-This intensified when in 1965 when she underwent regression therapy.
+This intensified in 1965 when she underwent regression therapy.
 During the process, she discovered a talent for art.
 She would later be described as "an ambassador for Laing", emerging from her journey to co-author a book about it with Dr. Joseph Berke, the resident psychiatrist who helped her.

 Artistic career

-Barnes's first paintings were done with her own feces on the walls depicting black breasts.
-Berke later gave her grease crayons which led to Barnes evolving from crayon scribbles, to finger-painting, and lastly led ultimately to oil painting.
+Barnes's first paintings were done with her own feces on the walls, depicting black breasts.
+Berke later gave her grease crayons which led to Barnes evolving from crayon scribbles, to finger-painting, and ultimately to oil painting.
 Her works, vivid oils often depicting religious themes, were first shown at the Camden Arts Centre in 1969.
-She subsequently became a respected artist, painting evocative works based on her experiences and showing her work on tour worldwide, accompanying it with talks on her experiences and mental health.
+She subsequently became a respected artist, painting evocative works based on her experiences and showing her work on tour worldwide, accompanied with talks about her experiences and mental health.
 In 1979 a play was produced, with script by Barnes with David Edgar.
 This was broadcast on BBC radio in the United Kingdom, most recently in December 2011 on Radio 4 Extra.

 In 1985, she moved to Scotland.
 Something Sacred, her book of conversations, writings and paintings, was published in 1989.
 In 1993, she moved to Tomintoul, where she died in 2001, aged 78.